Best Bluetooth speakers under $100/£100 in 2025: Elevate your listening without breaking the bank

 Not designed for outdoor use

-As the Echo runs on mains power only, it can't be taken to the beach or park, and that'll obviously be a major bummer for some.
-But if you're looking for something that'll blast out the tunes while you unload the dishwasher, this glorious globe is hard to beat.
+As the Amazon Echo (5th Generation) runs on mains power only, it can't be taken to the beach or park, and that'll obviously be a major washout for some.
+However, if you're looking for something that'll blast out the tunes while you unload the dishwasher, this glorious globe is hard to beat.

-The best budget Bluetooth speaker for taking to the beach
+The best budget Bluetooth speaker for taking to a festival

 Specifications